 Now there are millions of advertisements on television which talk about the type of oil to the type of soap that can keep your man healthy.
 Let us not focus on those.
 Let us focus on the ‘happy’ and mentally healthy hubby.
 Are there any tricks that can ensure that my man remains sane?

-The healthy wife trick: I have said this before and I will continue to say this.
-Only a healthy woman can have a healthy man.
+The healthy wife trick: Only a healthy woman can have a healthy man.
 You can’t make your family healthy by ruining your health.
 I have seen many women not eat the vegetable they cooked because it was ‘not enough’ or eating stale food and giving the husband ‘fresh’ roti.
 Why?
 Isn’t marriage about sharing?
 You not eating good, fresh and healthy food and subsequently developing health problems will not improve his life.
 You can’t manage the house and the husband without being a healthy wife.

 The degrees of comparison trick: “Is she prettier than me”, “do I cook better than your mother”, “who do you love the most in the world”.
 No worse form of psychological torture.
 These can guarantee panic attacks in the husband.
 Spare the guy, how does he honestly answer such questions?

 The non calculating wife trick: If you ask a married man what he hate most in life I am sure the answer would be “ I have done so much for you” statement.
 Making him count his blessing every day, forcing him to realize that marrying you was better that winning gold is so unnecessary.
 If you have to force someone to appreciate you then it is not worth it.
 Getting married was a conscious decision let it not be seen as a favour to mankind.

 The tit for tat trick: Please let us not become characters from children’s stories.
 The reason marriage is the union between two adults is that we deal with issues like adults.
 He criticized me so I need to do it too ,will only make it uglier.
 Getting back at him will not solve any issue it will just give rise to new ones.